ludocode/pottery/include/pottery/alloc/README.md

 You can only define this if you also define one of `MALLOC`, `ZALLOC` or `REALLOC`.

-- `size_t MALLOC_USABLE_SIZE(void* ptr)`

-Returns the actual size of an allocation of fundamental alignment, which may be larger than the requested size.
-This allows Pottery to determine the additional padding used for an allocation and use it.

-There is no point in defining this unless it is capable of returning the extra padding.
-(For example on Windows this does not wrap `_msize()` since that always just returns the requested number of bytes.)

-You can only define this if you also define one of `MALLOC`, `ZALLOC` or `REALLOC`.

-- `void EXPAND(void** ptr, size_t* size)`

-Expands an allocation of fundamental alignment to the given usable size.
-The pointer must not be modified but the size can be.

 - `size_t ALIGNED_MALLOC_GOOD_SIZE(size_t size)`

 Rounds the given size of an allocation of extended alignment up to a size the allocator can allocate without padding.